jerbaroo/monad-portal/README.md

 Install the [Nix](https://nixos.org/download.html) package manager, clone this repository (with submodules) and change in to the `telescope` directory.
 If you’ve never built a project with `reflex-platform` before you'll also need to run a configuration step.
-Note that initial builds will take a looong time.
+Please note that initial builds may take a long time.

 ``` bash
 curl -L https://nixos.org/nix/install | sh